Schedule Loss of Use vs. Permanent Partial Disability

 Our attorneys have years of experience working with disability laws and regulations

-It is crucial to understand the various disability classifications used by the SSA
+It is crucial to understand the various disability classifications under the Workers’ Compensation Law

 Coping with you disability while trying to handle your claim is difficult and frustrating, which makes having a knowledgeable attorney at your side crucial to getting you the compensation you deserve.
-Our attorneys at Severance, Burko, Spalter & Masone, PC have vast experience and can help you understand the difference between classifications and scheduled losses of use, along with your legal options for each.
-We provide services in Spanish and English, so contact us today at our offices in Brooklyn and Staten Island.
+Our attorneys at Severance, Burko, Spalter, Masone, & Laurette PC have vast experience and can help you understand the difference between classifications and scheduled losses of use, along with your legal options for each type of claim.
+We provide services in Spanish and English, so contact us today at our offices in Brooklyn and Long Island.